znbang/osv2gpx/README.md

 # osv2gpx

-Extract a complete GPS track from a DJI `.OSV` file and write it as GPX.
+Prepare the GPX track and MP4 timing metadata needed for Google Street View.

-`osv2gpx` is intentionally small: it takes an original DJI OSV container, reads the GPS telemetry stored in `djmd` protobuf metadata samples, and writes a GPX 1.1 track file.
-It preserves every metadata sample that contains GPS data.
+`osv2gpx` extracts a matching GPX track from the original DJI `.OSV` file and can write the GPX timestamp back to the exported MP4 so upload tools can align the video and GPS track.

 [繁體中文](README.zh-TW.md)